Equal Predictive Ability Tests Based on Panel Data with Applications to OECD and IMF Forecasts: Monte Carlo Study

-DGP2 contains common factors as well as spatial dependence.
-In this case, following GW we directly generate the loss differential, hence we do not rely on a specific loss function.
+DGP2 contains SCD and WCD.
+In this case, following \cite{giacomini06}, we generate the loss differential directly, so the tests do not rely on a specific loss function.
 This is given by